 Our Story: The early beginnings of the Ozark Chinquapin Foundation and discovery of the first chinquapin tree at Hobbs State Park, AR

-Written By: Al Knox, OCF Board Member
+by Al Knox, OCF Board Member and longtime volunteer

-Hobbs State Park volunteer in October, 2002, was weed eating a path down a Highway 12 E ditch, across the road from the parking lot in Van Winkle Hollow (before trails were built under a tunnel).
+A Hobbs State Park volunteer in October, 2002, was weed eating a path down a Highway 12 E ditch, across the road from the parking lot in Van Winkle Hollow (before trails were built under a tunnel).
 Wooah!
 His face almost smashed into a cluster of green and brown spiny burs on a low hanging tree limb.
 Ducking his head and almost dropping the buzzing tool reflexively, he got a flash of joy!
 “That’s a chinkypin bur!”
-He blurted out in excitement, “I haven’t seen one of them in over 50 years!”, his brain reminded him.
-“You were only 10 years old when you first and last found them south of Bentonville, and east of Evening Star School, near what, at that time, was Cave Springs gravel road.”
+He blurted out in excitement, “I haven’t seen one of them in over 50 years!” his brain reminded him.
+“You were only 10 years old when you first and last found them south of Bentonville and east of Evening Star School, near what, at that time, was Cave Springs gravel road.”

 A professor at Texas A&M was contacted and replied that “If one tree was bearing nuts, then there must be another within pollination range; (a few hundred yards) since chinquapin trees are not self pollinating.”
 That was a challenging call for action!
 Since Al was a volunteer at that time, he had the freedom to immediately start hunting for more of these trees in the 12,000 acre, mostly wooded, Hobbs State Park Conservation Area in Arkansas.